someodd/intramaze/README.md

 us--the server will run on `8888`, you can now visit [http://localhost:8888/login.html](http://localhost:8888/login.html).

+Note that if you are using the Docker postgres setup you'll want to use `SCOTTY_DATABASE_URL=postgres://testpguser:testpguser@localhost:5432/postgres` instead.
+I don't know why (some Docker Compose Postgres image thing, maybe).

 #### Vanilla step 3: serve the static files

 You can skip this step if you're running the daemon in `Test` mode, as described